volodymyrsamotiy/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 ## <b> Who should set ```WARM_RESTART_TABLE```?
 CLI?
 User? </b>

-This is not clear from 'System-wide Warmreboot' doc
+This is not clear from 'System-wide Warmreboot' doc.
+Need to clarify

+## <b> Is BGP/TeamD dockers Warm restart needed?

+The fpmsyncd will expect that there is stale route data in APPL DB to do reconcilation logic after gr timer.
+Since APPL DB will be empty on start, do we need to start bgp docker in warm way, except only graceful restart.

+TeamD - unknown

 # Approach 2 (more like WB flow)